 We might also be prevented or enjoined by a court from continuing to provide the affected product or service.
 We may also be required to defend or indemnify any customers who have been sued for allegedly infringing a third-party's patent in connection with using one of our products or services.
-Responding to intellectual property claims, regardless of the validity, can be time consuming for our technology personnel and management.
+Responding to intellectual property claims, regardless of the validity, can be costly and time consuming.